maxitect/blog/src/posts/2025-05-31_BeyondSoloAI.md

 > "Excellent experience of collaborative development with AI supporting.
 I found the documentation and audit trails of work to be really helpful."

-## Context Windows and the Documentation Challenge
+## Context windows and the documentation challenge

 The workshop highlighted Claude's context window limitations.
 This is a challenge affecting both individual and team AI usage.
 Our initial approach involved `HISTORY.md` files, summaries each developer maintained to preserve context across sessions when Claude conversations exceeded limits or needed to be reset.

 However, participants questioned this approach.
 If the context window is precious, why include potentially irrelevant previous interactions?
 Some teams found shared dependency documents more valuable than individual history files, especially when these are treated as live documents, leading to an unexpected innovation.

-## The Core Discovery: Live Documentation as Team Coordination
+## The core discovery: live documentation as team coordination

 Rather than maintaining individual `HISTORY.md` files as we'd suggested, one three-developer team created a living `TICKETS.md` document that evolved throughout development: